LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-03-09  LC         Resolve issue with timestamp format for finish formatting 2020-02-27  LC         Resolve issue with open XML_Docs 2020-01-06  LC         Resolve issue: variable is null: @RetainDeletions
+2020-05-12  LC         Set last modified user to MFSQL 2020-04-20  LC         exclude last modified and and MF user to be modified 2020-03-09  LC         Resolve issue with timestamp format for finish formatting 2020-02-27  LC         Resolve issue with open XML_Docs 2020-01-06  LC         Resolve issue: variable is null: @RetainDeletions